-Digital Equipment Corporation, once a leader in the computer market for decades does not exist today.
+Digital Equipment Corporation, once a leader in the computer market for decades, does not exist today.
 Why?

 Because they failed to grasp the trends.
-Instead of continuing in the direction of progressive innovation, the then president of DEC, Mr. Ken Olsen, was skeptical of the success of desktop computers market and went as far to say – “There is no reason for any individual to have a computer in his home”, during a talk.
+Instead of continuing in the direction of progressive innovation, the then president of DEC, Mr. Ken Olsen, was skeptical of the success of the desktop computers market and went as far to say – “There is no reason for any individual to have a computer in his home”, during a talk.

 We all know what followed.
 Don’t we?